*** 20th Anniversary: 2003 to 2023 ***

 Pay participants around the area a small fee to install a microwave camera on their roof.
 This mini-camera will have built-in GPS and take pictures every X minutes.
 It will be hooked up to the participants' internet connection through their computer (which they should leave on) and feed the data back to the weather station, which will create a composite picture of the area's weather in real time by pasting together thousands of small images and stitching them together based on their geogrpahic location (from the GPS).

-Barry's Response - What is Rhizome, Peter?
-It is an organization that aims to integrate art and technology while providing a medium to communicate new ideas with each other.
-They also claim to promote and expose artistic work and to encourage participants to stretch limits and innovate.
-This covers many of the fundamental purposes of art anyway, but it is probably a good idea to involve many artists and perspectives in the creation of new extensive works.
+Barry's Response - Peter, what's Rhizome?
+The organization aims to integrate art and technology while providing a way to communicate new ideas.
+Also, they promote and expose artistic work and encourage participants to innovate.
+Art serves many fundamental purposes anyway, but it's probably a good idea to involve many artists and perspectives in the creation of new extensive works.

 Search this site for more information now.